crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 puts "I say: \"Hello \\\n\tWorld!\""
 ```

-!!! tip
-    You can find more info on available escape sequences in the [string literal reference](../../syntax_and_semantics/literals/string.md#escaping).
+TIP: You can find more info on available escape sequences in the [string literal reference](../../syntax_and_semantics/literals/string.md#escaping).

 ### Alternative Delimiters